Graduate and Student Profiles

 "Being a part of the talented students program showed me how real research is done.
 You get to participate in research that has never been done before, which is really special."

-The Talented Student Program offers students special project work that introduces them to research activities supervised by academic staff in the School of Biological Sciences.
+The Talented Student Program offers students special project work that introduces them to research activities supervised by academic staff in the Biological Sciences.
 The aim is to broaden your knowledge of Biology and give you an insight into how biologists think and how a real research project is tackled.

 “In my BSc degree I liked how I could choose to study advanced subjects, which enabled me to work on a project in a research laboratory.
 I did an advanced project in the lab in which I am now doing my PhD.”